Collection Development Manager and Engagement Librarian

 School/Business unit:UAF Rasmuson Library

-The University of Alaska Fairbanks seeks energetic, forward-thinking, team-oriented applicants for the position of Collection Development Manager at the Elmer E. Rasmuson Library, the campus' main library.
+The University of Alaska Fairbanks seeks energetic, forward-thinking, team-oriented applicants for the position of Collection Development and Engagement Librarian at the Elmer E. Rasmuson Library, the campus' main library.
 This position reports directly to the Director of Libraries and is a member of the library's management team.

-10 Participate in professional organizations at international, national, and state levels Essential
+• Participate in professional organizations at international, national, and state levels;

-ELMER E. RASMUSON LIBRARY: The Rasmuson Library is Alaska's largest library with holdings of more than 2.2 million items.
-The library is committed to providing students and faculty with a well-rounded physical and electronic collection of information resources on all topics, with a focus on materials to support campus curriculum and research interests.
-The Library's special collections include Government Documents & Maps, and Alaska and Polar Regions Collections & Archives (APRCA), one of the world's preeminent collections of Alaskana and Arctic/Antarctic materials.
-It serves an extensive user community with book and serial holdings, archives and manuscripts, historic photographs and films, rare books and maps, and an oral history program.
-The Library is the largest member of consortia consisting of academic, public, and special libraries throughout the State.
+The Library is committed to providing students and faculty with a well-rounded physical and electronic collection of information resources on all topics, with a focus on materials to support campus curriculum and research activities.
+It serves an extensive user community with books and serial holdings, archives and manuscripts, historical photographs and films, rare books and maps, and an oral history program.

 Demonstrated knowledge of integrated library systems.